West voices alarm on Crimea, calls on Russia to respect Ukraine sovereignty

 France, Britain and Germany issued calls for de-escalation in Crimea hours after U.S. President Barack Obama warned that military intervention in the region would be deeply destabilising and "carry costs".

-"Everything must be done to avoid outside intervention and the risk of a highly dangerous escalation," Hollande's office said in a statement.

-Hollande had spoken to Polish Prime Minister Donald Tusk and both expressed alarm over situation, which the statement said posed a "real threat to Ukraine's territorial unity and sovereignty".

-No bloodshed followed Yanukovich's overthrow, but Ukraine's new leadership faces a challenge in Crimea, which was part of Russia until 1954.
+No bloodshed followed Yanukovich's ouster, but Ukraine's new leadership faces a challenge in Crimea, which was part of Russia until 1954.

 Ukrainian Prime Minister Arseny Yatseniuk accused Russia on Saturday of sending thousands of troops to the area.